Oil producer Hess reports bigger quarterly loss

-(Reuters) - U.S. oil and gas producer Hess Corp (HES.N) reported a bigger adjusted quarterly loss on Wednesday, hurt by lower realized selling prices of natural gas and natural gas liquids.
+Jan 29 (Reuters) - U.S. oil and gas producer Hess Corp reported a bigger adjusted quarterly loss on Wednesday, hurt by lower realized selling prices of natural gas and natural gas liquids.

 Adjusted net loss widened to $180 million, or 60 cents per share, in the fourth quarter ended Dec.
 31, from $77 million, or 31 cents per share, last year.